 Self-esteem can be a self-fulfilling prophecy: if you feel poorly about yourself, you’re less likely to engage in social behaviors or pursue new challenges, thus causing you to feel even more poorly about yourself.

 Individuals looking to boost their self-esteem don’t necessarily have to look inward to do so.
-Taking the time to learn a new craft, to find a creative outlet, or to help someone else can lead to small and steady increases in one’s own self-esteem.
-And despite being a mental concept, self-esteem has roots in the physical world, too.
+Taking the time to learn a new craft, find a creative outlet, or help someone else can lead to small and steady increases in one’s own self-esteem.
+And despite being a mental concept, self-esteem also has roots in the physical world.
 Laughter and exercise remain two of the cheapest and most powerful medicines.

 Everyone is in control of their own self-esteem, but it’s okay to ask for help.
 Counselors, therapists, and psychiatrists are all trained to help their clients work through their thoughts and beliefs and achieve a state of healthy self-esteem.
-Often, low self-esteem is the product of both internal and external forces, such as unhealthy relationships, and counselors provide a mix of compassionate listening and targeted therapy that can help untangle the knots.
+Often, low self-esteem is the product of internal and external forces, such as unhealthy relationships.
+Counselors provide a mix of compassionate listening and targeted therapy that can help untangle the knots.

-The last year has been tough on the world’s self-esteem.
-Many people have spent many months sitting at home wearing sweatpants and missing the gym.
+These last couple of years have been tough on the world’s self-esteem.
+Many people have spent months sitting at home wearing sweatpants and missing the gym.
 Others, of course, have had it far worse.
 But as author and war correspondent Martha Gellhorn wrote, nothing is better for self-esteem than survival.
 As International Boost Self-Esteem Month approaches, we all deserve to raise our internal valuation of ourselves.